-Principle 3 - Chairman and Chief Executive Officer
+Chairman and Chief Executive Officer

 The Chairman and the Chief Executive Officer ("CEO") have separate and distinct roles.
 The Chairman is responsible for the effective functioning of the Board while the CEO is responsible for the day-to-day operations of the Company.
 The CEO reports to the Deputy Chairman.
-The Chairman, Deputy Chairman and CEO are not related to one another.
+The Chairman, Deputy Chairman and CEO are not related.